-2.6.c.
-Training
+2.6.c Training

 Certified Against Malware training is required for the company's designated TAG Compliance Officer.
-The Compliance Officer is encouraged to attend the first training available after their company is enrolled in the Certified Against Malware Program and must complete training in order for the company to achieve the Certified Against Malware Seal.
-Training must be renewed on an annual basis in order for a company to maintain its Certified Against Malware Seal from year to year.
+The Compliance Officer is encouraged to attend the first training available after their company is enrolled in the Certified Against Malware Program and must complete training for the company to achieve the Certified Against Malware Seal.
+Training must be renewed every 12 months in order for a company to maintain its Certified Against Malware Seal from year to year.